 - The Environmental Impact of Shaving

-- Toxic Shaving Cream – What to Look out for
+- Toxic Chemicals in Shaving Cream – What You Need to Know

 - Certifications for Shaving Products

-Following these dives into the regulations, certifications, and science, I offer my recommendations for Companies to Consider for Eco-Friendly Shaving Products and, more specifically,:
+Following these deep dives into the regulations, certifications, and science, I offer my recommendations for Companies to Consider for Eco-Friendly Shaving Products and more How to Choose an Eco-Friendly Razor.

 If you’ve got a hot tip on an eco-friendly, non-toxic shaving product, let me know!